tzaddik/web-hosting-guide/2-Web_Host_Comparison.md

 The most important feature with an e-commerce site is security, and some web host companies provide extra payment technology features to help their clients make more secure sites.

 ### Panthur
-Panthur allow users to install an eCommerce-based CMS but don't seem to offer any extra security specifically related to payment technologies. **Rating: 4/10**
+Panthur allow users to install an eCommerce-based CMS but don't seem to offer any extra security specifically related to payment technologies. **Rating: 6/10**

 ### SiteGround
+SiteGround allow users to install an eCommerce-based CMS via **Softaculous**.

-With their premium plan, they offer Payment Card Industry Data Security Standard(PCI DSS).
+With their premium plan, they offer **Payment Card Industry Data Security Standard(PCI DSS)** compliance.
+It consists of 12 security requirements, aimed at safeguarding credit card holder details, preventing credit card fraud and other security risks.
+It covers all credit cards with the logos of Visa, MasterCard, American Express, Discover or JCB. **Rating: 10/10**

 ### Netregistry
-Netregistry allow users to install an eCommerce-based CMS but don't seem to offer any extra security specifically related to payment technologies. **Rating: 4/10**
+Netregistry allow users to install an eCommerce-based CMS but don't seem to offer any extra security specifically related to payment technologies. **Rating: 6/10**

 ## <a name="conclusion"></a> Conclusion
+As I said at the start, I have used all three of these companies and in comparison to large international web hosting providers such as **GoDaddy** and **HostGator**, they are all very good value.
+I would recommend any of them to someone building a website.

+There is a clear winner though, as the ratings indicate.
+I will do a summery for each company below.

 ### Panthur
+**Final Rating: 80**

+Panthur's three main strengths in this comparison were the free domain privacy, fully unlimited email services and the highly advanced backup/restore services.

+Their .au domain names are also the cheapest I have found on the internet and only got beaten out by SiteGround as they offer them free with web hosting.

+The low bandwidth is what killed them in this comparison.
+It was still good for economy plans, but couldn't compare to what the other two companies offered.

 ### SiteGround
+**Final Rating: 96**

+SiteGround's final rating shows just how good they are in relation to their competitors.

+With a heavy focus on server security and performance, SiteGround offer premium services at a very low cost.
+Even their cheapest plan contains an array of features such as unlimited data bandwidth, unlimited databases and unlimited email.

+The only real weakness in this comparison was the cost of domain privacy.
+For a local website that wouldn't even matter as domain privacy isn't allowed on .au extensions.

 ### Netregistry
+**Final Rating: 60**

+Netregistry's final rating is a bit unfair as a guide for the services they offer.
+It is only low in comparison to the great value offered by Panthur and SiteGround.